anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 - `#!js sampling`: upsampling and downsampling to address imbalanced data slices.
 - `#!js evaluation`:  creation of an evaluation dataset that's representative of what the model will encounter once deployed.

 Once we have the proper dataset for retraining, we can kickoff the featurization and model training workflows where a new model will be trained and evaluated before being deployed and receiving new inference requests.
-In the [next lesson](data-centric-ai.md){:target="_blank"}, we'll discuss how to combine these pipelines together to create a continual learning system with data-centric views.
+In the [next lesson](continual-learning.md){:target="_blank"}, we'll discuss how to combine these pipelines together to create a continual learning system.

 <hr>